Guide to Affiliate Marketing in Germany

 The types of affiliates in Germany

 Another key difference between the two markets is the affiliate models which are most common.
-In 2020, the most popular affiliates in Germany were loyalty and cashback sites, voucher sites and content sites compared to the UK, where the top three were voucher, loyalty and cashback sites and subnetworks.
-The share of sales from content sites represents 18% in Germany but only 7% in the UK and voucher sites represent 38% of the UK affiliate market, but only 20% of the German market.
+In 2020, the most popular affiliates in Germany were loyalty and cashback sites, coupon sites and content sites compared to the UK, where the top three were voucher, loyalty and cashback sites and subnetworks.
+The share of sales from content sites represents 18% in Germany but only 7% in the UK and coupon sites represent 38% of the UK affiliate market, but only 20% of the German market.
 These differences reflect a variety of market differences and reinforce the importance of tailoring your activity with affiliates, based on market nuances.

 Germany is one of the most dynamic digital markets in Europe.
 For brands, it presents many opportunities thanks to its size, innovation, and scalability.
-Any brand looking to expand into Germany from the UK should take note of the differences between markets and ensure they tailor their affiliate programme accordingly.
+Any brand looking to expand into Germany from the UK should take note of the differences between markets and ensure they tailor their affiliate program accordingly.
 To learn more about the launch of Acceleration Partners GmbH and how we are meeting the global demand for partnership marketing, visit the blog post.

 If you would like to find out about launching or growing your global affiliate program, Get in touch with our team of affiliate marketing experts today.